mdbhise07/project-twitter/README.md

 # project-twitter
-This is a clone of twitter.
+This is a frontend clone of twitter.